 This four-ingredient ham is a party staple you’ll make again and again.
 All you need is ham, brown sugar, red wine vinegar, and fresh mint sprigs.
-Everyone dining at your table will ask for seconds of this Brown Sugar Glazed Ham.
+Everyone dining at your table will ask for seconds.
+My Cherry Glazed Ham makes a great Easter or graduation ham.
+You can also try my Brown Sugar Glazed Ham!

 - 1 1/2 cups packed brown sugar

 - 4 sprigs fresh mint each sprig about 2 inches

 Preheat oven to 325 degrees F. If desired, score ham by making diagonal cuts 1 inch apart in fat in a diamond pattern.
 Place on rack in a shallow roasting pan.
 Insert meat thermometer.
 Thermometer should not touch bone.
 Bake until thermometer registers 125 degrees F. For rump, allow 1-1/4 to 1-1/2 hours; for shank, allow 1-3/4 to 2 hours.

 Meanwhile, for glaze, in a medium saucepan stir together sugar, vinegar, and mint sprigs.
 Bring to boiling.
 Reduce heat.
 Boil gently, uncovered, about 30 minutes or until reduced to 1 cup.
 Remove from heat.
 Remove and discard mint.
 Brush ham with some of the glaze.